If You’re Pursuing the Perfect _____

 On Your Mark…

 I pursued the perfect romance with Sean*.
-Of course, I pursued said romance completely in my mind—my covetous thoughts and my lustful daydreams.
+Of course, I pursued said romance completely in my mind—in my covetous thoughts and lustful daydreams.
 I wanted him so badly, and I wanted him to want me back.
-But I spent over five years believing this relationship would be perfect, and it never actually came into existence.
+But I spent over five years believing that this relationship would be perfect, and it never actually came into existence.

 I pursued the perfect body.
-I just wanted to be skinny.
-Oh, skinny.
+I desperately wanted to be skinny.
 I became so obsessed with that word that I starved myself to make it a reality.
 And I did make it a reality.
 But skinniness turned out to be a big, fat trap set by the devil.

-I pursued the perfect job that didn’t exist.
-Writing was all I had ever wanted to do.
-Why did it seem impossible to get published?
-I spent my college breaks writing my book draft and my book proposal and finding literary agents to represent me.
-But I didn’t get the response I had been craving.
+I pursued the perfect career path.
+Writing was all I’d ever wanted to do.
+I spent my college breaks writing my book draft and perfecting my book proposal and finding literary agents to represent me.
+But I didn’t get the response that I’d been longing for.

 Get Set…